Tuesday, May 31, 2011

 1 cup provolone, shredded

-In large skillet over medium-high heat add the oil and then brown the ground beef, about 5-6 minutes.
-Add the onion and green pepper and cook another 3-4 minutes, until the vegetables start to get tender.
-Stir in the steak sauce and beef stock, season with salt and pepper, bring up to a bubble and cook about 2 minutes.
+In large skillet over medium-high heat add the oil.
+Add the onion and green pepper and cook until soft and starting to brown.
+Add the ground beef and cook about 5-6 minutes.
+Drain off the fat, then stir in the steak sauce and beef stock, season with salt and pepper, bring to a boil and cook about 2 minutes.

-While the meat is cooking, melt the butter in a medium-size pot over medium-high heat.
+If making the cheese sauce, melt the butter in a medium-size pot over medium-high heat.
 Stir in the flour and cook about 1 minute.
 Whisk in milk, bring up to a bubble and let thicken, about 2 minutes.
 Turn off heat and stir in the cheese.

 Pin It!